xcollantes/algorithms-data-structures/depth_first_search/README.md

 track is the max number of nodes since a node is either visited, to visit, not yet known.

+## BFS vs DFS

+Breadth First Search is good for prioritizing the sibling nodes which are the same level as the starting point.

+Depth First Search is good for reaching as far as the graph goes as a priority.

+In both, each node will be checked.

+On a technical practice, the biggest difference is that the data structure which tracks the neighbors.
+In BFS the "next node" to check is taken from the left of the queue.
+In DFS the "next node" to check is taken from the right.
+In both we assume you are adding new nodes to the right of the queue.

 ## Use cases

 Topological sorting, scheduling problems, graph cycle detection, and solving